 Millions of commuters are using Flinders Street station and it’s said to be the busiest railway station in the southern hemisphere.
-Melbourne has a very good train network, there are more than 200 suburban train stations.
+Melbourne has a good rail network with more than 200 suburban train stations.

-After spending most of the day in the city you might want to stroll a bit in the nature.
-Then head back to the Yarra River and follow it to the Royal Botanic Gardens where you can enjoy Australian vegetation from different parts of the country.
+After having walked most of the day in the city you might want to surround yourself with some nature.
+Then head straight back to the Yarra and follow it to the Royal Botanic Gardens of Melbourne to see Australian plants and vegetation from different parts of the continent.

 Wetlands and Banksias

-You can stroll in a wetland area and in another place you can see different kinds of banksias.
+Wander through a wetland area and on to a corner full of different kinds of banksias.
 Banksias are common trees all over Australia and there are about 170 sorts of them.
-The flowers are pretty but when they dry up they look brown and ugly.
+Banksia first has nice colourful flowers but when banksia flowers dry up they get big, brown and ugly.

-So many things are different in Australia.
-Even the swans are black and not white like in Europe.
+So many little and big things are different in Australia from what I’m used to at home.
+Even swans are black, not white like in Europe.

-Acacia, or wattle is another common plant in Australia.
-Eucalyptus is the most common plant and after it comes the wattle.
-Wattles can be small plants or tall trees and they all are well known for their yellow flowers.
+Acacia, also called wattle, is another plant very typical of Australia.
+Yet Eucalyptus trees are still more common, they can be seen everywhere in Australia.
+Wattles can be either small bushes or tall trees but they all are known for their yellow flowers.

-Wattles bloom at all times of the year and especially in the winter.
+Wattles bloom at all times of the year and especially in winter time.

-This looks like the spring in Europe.
-But in Australia it looks like daffodils are winter flowers.
+This again looks like spring in Europe, March, April, May.
+But clearly here in Australia daffodils are winter flowers.

 More Yarra River Walks

-This was a short city walk along the Yarra.
-If you want to walk along the river outside central Melbourne you can check out the route descriptions on the Only Melbourne website.
+So this was my short city walk along the Yarra.
+If you want to walk along the river outside central Melbourne you can check out the walking route descriptions on the Only Melbourne website.